 Desert Archaeology is an Equal Opportunity Employment company.

-To apply, send a cover letter, CV or resume, and names and contact information for three references to:
+To apply, send a cover letter, resume, and names of three references to:

 Desert Archaeology, Inc.